glassp/Navigator/README.txt

 - JRE ( Java Runtime Environment)

 ## Installation
-### Automatic
-Just download and run the makefile.sh or run.sh
+Just download and run the makefile.sh, run.sh or webrunner.sh

 - Will check if JRE is installed
 - Will compile the Java source code
-- Will run the program with a CLI or as terminal script
+- Will run the program

-### Manual
-Just follow these steps
-1. Open Terminal and cd into Project Folder
-2. Run ``javac ./src/main/*.java -d ./bin``
-3.
- - Run ``java -cp ./bin/ main/Main`` for CLI
- - Run ``java -cp ./bin/ main/Main arg1 arg2 arg3 `` for Terminal Script,
- where `arg1` is the path to the graph data
- `arg2` the path to the query file
- and `arg3` the path to the .sol file

 ## Running

-### As CLI
+### Via Makefile.sh

-Use the makefile.sh file and run in in Terminal
+makefile.sh will run the programm as a CLI within the Terminal

 #### Import the Graph